Skip to Main Content

 Add a Glossary

-Note that the Glossary activity allows users to create a collection of terms and definitions, as in a dictionary.
-Teachers can restrict access to a Glossary so that only they can create entries, or they can allow students to add new entries as well.
-After understanding this information, do the following:
+The glossary activity allows users to create a collection of terms and definitions, as in a dictionary.
+Teachers can restrict access to a glossary so that only they can create entries, or they can allow students to add new entries as well.
+To add a glossary, do the following:

-1. In the top right corner of your course, click turn editing on.
+1. In the top right corner of your course, toggle on editing.

-2. Click add an activity or resource, and select glossary.
+2. Click add an activity or resource and select glossary.

 3. From this page, add the name of the glossary.
 In addition, you can choose various features, such as entries, appearance, grade, etc.